kernel-community/kernel-v2/README.md

 yarn start
 ```

-Check out the `guiding` directory under `content/en` for everything you could possibly need to know about how to work with this site, from a cheatsheet and component palette, to detail about how translations, search, and navigation are handled.
+Check out the `guiding` directory under `content/en` for everything you need to know about how to work with this site, from a cheatsheet and component palette, to detail about how translations, search, and navigation are handled.

 ## Roadmap

-This is a **rough outline** of the next steps to meet the vision above.
-Many of these steps can/may happen in parallel.
-All of them will be detailed in our project board.

-- [x] Fix all current styling issues to make this new site match closely the old one.
-- [x] Model smart contracts fully and write a formal spec.
-Figure out checkpoint verification mechanism.
-- [x] Write some good blog pieces and structure that section correctly.
-- [x] Write flashcard content and build `flashcard` React component.
-- [x] Soft launch: no signups or actual spaced repetitive tracking.
-Anyone can use the flashcards simply as fun additions to the text.
-- [ ] Build backend with email notifications and spaced tracking.
-Build `register` React component.
-Wire up `flashcards` to use the backend tracking.
-- [ ] Finish writing and testing contracts.
-Get some Kernel friends to audit them.
-- [ ] Build `redeem` React component and do all the testing on Kovan/Ropsten/whatever test net.
-- [ ] **Much wow!**

-While we may or may not stick to the plan above, you can be sure that our intention is to launch Kernel V2 _Soon™️_.
+_The red road lies bare before us,_
+_a path of joy, and life's good water_
+_which wanders into rainbow fire_
+_as it finds its way around the four_
+_part turning harmony._

+_Hear, dear friends, that old vision_
+_our grandparents of the good mind gave:_
+_a hoop of many hoops woven together_
+_hoping the tree might bloom again,_
+_though there is no king who will return._

+_It is us_
+_who must roll in time's dust_
+_and gather the ash of past fires_
+_to help grow a garden that holds_
+_the light, and shifts it into_
+_something sweet,_
+_ripe, juicy,_
+_redemptive._